 Specific survey questions enable you to get to know your customers better.
 However, developing a good exhibition questionnaire sample is harder than it seems.

-Survey questions at an exhibition: 7 do’s and don’ts
+Survey questions at an exhibition: 10 do’s and don’ts

 An exhibition is a perfect occasion for market research.
-Exposers meet a lot of customers.
-By asking specific questions you will discover their needs.
+Exhibitors meet a lot of customers.
+By asking specific exhibition questions, you will discover their needs.

 1. Drawing up survey questions: What do you need to know?